marr75/styleguide/styleguide.md

 **ControllerAs rather than $scope**

 A new instance of a controller function is created each time it is used.
 In this way it represents a constructor function.
-Controller's should bind to the instance of the controller rather than `$scope` when available.
+Controllers should bind to the instance of the controller rather than `$scope` when available.

 We try to leverage Angular's `controllerAs` property when declaring directives and routes.
 This provides an alias for the scope that the instance of the controller is published under rather than using the `$scope` object for binding.